SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

+We begin by evaluating our approach in simulation.
+Our evaluation is based on two key assumptions: (A1) lower uncertainty implies higher scene-coordinate accuracy, which we validate empirically in Section~\ref{subsec:uncertainty}, and (A2) uncertainty varies smoothly over the trajectory because it is spatially correlated.
+This spatial correlation allows the uncertainty to be used within short planning horizons, as supported by Fig.~\ref{fig:map} and the supplementary video: \href{https://www.youtube.com/watch?v=uYPff9E5mQU}{\texttt{youtube.com/watch?v=uYPff9E5mQU}}.

-We evaluated our approach under simulation with two goals: (a) to verify that the entropy defined in Eq.~(\ref{eq:entropy}) provides an appropriate measure of uncertainty, and (b) to demonstrate the effectiveness of our perception‑aware trajectory planner.
-First, we empirically examined how the proposed entropy compares with conventional aleatoric and epistemic uncertainty measures.
-We then benchmarked our planner against baselines and performed an ablation study to isolate the impact of the uncertainty within SCR and the optimization.
-We also conducted the hardware-in-the-loop experiments to confirm the practical feasibility of our methods.
+Our two goals are: (a) to verify that the entropy defined in Eq.~\eqref{eq:entropy} provides an appropriate measure of uncertainty, by comparing it with conventional aleatoric and epistemic uncertainty measures, and (b) to demonstrate the effectiveness of our perception-aware trajectory planner against baselines.
+We also conduct hardware-in-the-loop experiments to validate system-level integration with onboard IMU data and simulated visual input.